14th March 2023

 Go through magazines or look for inspiration online and take a cue from them.
 Find what attracts you in a photograph and try to imbibe it in your own photography.
 However, you must maintain individuality as there is no room for copying or replicating poses.

 It is extremely important to understand what you want and convey with the photograph.
 For instance, if you are photographing a ballet dancer then you would obviously want to bring that out in your photography by asking her to try ballet poses.
 So, make sure the pose of your models compliments their personality or reflect their style in the snap.
-If you are photographing for a fashion brand you would want to make the clothes centre of attraction.
+If you are photographing for a fashion brand you would want to make the clothes center of attraction.
 So, figure out ways to highlight the right thing in the photos.

 Most people who are not trained professionally from a photography institute are mistaken that the aesthetic theories are only meant for photographing the nature or building and sculptures.
 You will be surprised to know that the advanced photography classes in Delhi train their pupils to incorporate it in every type of photograph to create incredible visuals.
 The most often used elements from aesthetic theories are the effective use of negative space to bring more attention to the model’s silhouette, leading lines to draw the viewer’s attention, forming triangles with the model’s arms or legs for a visually appealing outcome.